elegantchaos/Versionator/README.md

 - generating a swift file which then gets built into the package
 - generating an info.plist file which gets embedded as a package resource

+See https://github.com/elegantchaos/VersionatorTest for an example command line tool which uses the plugin.

 ## Swift API